LaGrave Field

-LaGrave Field is an abandoned baseball park in Fort Worth, Texas.
+LaGrave Field was a baseball park in Fort Worth, Texas.
 It was primarily used for baseball and was the home field of the Fort Worth Cats independent minor league baseball team.
 Its original version was the home of the predecessor Panthers/Cats team of the Texas League from 1926–1958; the American Association in 1959; and then in the Texas League again in 1964.
 It also served as the part-time home of the Dallas Rangers during 1960–1962.
 The ballpark was rebuilt during 2001 and opened in 2002 after the club played one season at Lon Goldstein Field.

-The ballpark sits on land bounded by a parking lot and then North Calhoun Street (southwest, first base); Northeast 6th Street (if extended) (southeast, right field); Northeast 7th Street (if extended) (northwest, third base); and the banks of a branch of the Trinity River (northeast, left field).
+The ballpark sat on land bounded by a parking lot and then North Calhoun Street (southwest, first base); Northeast 6th Street (if extended) (southeast, right field); Northeast 7th Street (if extended) (northwest, third base); and the banks of a branch of the Trinity River (northeast, left field).
 The imaginary line running from home plate through second base runs roughly east-southeast.

 During the team's inaugural 2014 season, LaGrave Field hosted home games for the Fort Worth Vaqueros FC of the National Premier Soccer League.

+The ballpark was condemned in 2024, and demolition began in February 2025.